thoughtspot/tse-step-by-step/lesson-06-embed-liveboard/README-06.md

 Let's create the liveboard component we want to embed.
 In this case, you just need to specify a liveboard from the dropdown.
 We'll just use the defaults for the other values.

-Select a liveboard from the dropdown and you should see a `liveboardId` added to the code.
-Click run and you should see your liveboard show up in the right-hand panel.
+Select a liveboard from the dropdown, and you should see a `liveboardId` added to the code.
+Click run, and you should see your liveboard show up in the right-hand panel.

 ![Liveboard selected in the playground](images/liveboard-selected.png)